amzn/selling-partner-api-docs/guides/en-US/use-case-guides/vendor-direct-fulfillment-apis-use-case-guide/vendor-direct-fulfillment-apis-use-case-guide.md

 -------------------

 The getOrders operation returns a list of order references (purchase order numbers) or complete order details for all orders which meet the criteria specified.
 If you return only the order numbers, you can use each order number later with the getOrder operation to get order details for a specific order.

+**Note:** This is a restricted operation and therefore requires a Restricted Data Token (RDT) for authorization.
+For more information, see the [Tokens API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md).

 You should use this API to get purchase orders available to you for fulfillment.
 Amazon recommends that vendors check for orders at least once per hour during business hours.
 Depending on your business volume, you may choose to check more frequently.
 You can return up to 100 orders in one API call.
 If there are more than 100 orders you can use the nextToken value in the response to get the next set of orders.